Michaelangel007/apple2_hgrbyte/README.md

 To view without the editor you'll need a [DHGR Viewer](src/dhgr.view.s)

-Also included is `squirt` -- a File Manager.
+Also included is `squirt` -- a File Manager has a DHGR previewer built-in.

 # Tutankhamun